 - Under Restaurants Wien, find more of my favourite Viennese cuisine eateries;

 The US trend of Private Dining has added excellent places to the traditional list of quality restaurants in Vienna.
 Guests dine or brunch in the private homes of local Viennese.
 For fellow locals, it’s a great way to have privacy without the mess of cooking at their own places.
 For visitors, it’s a great way to connect with the locals and explore local living first hand.

-- Feasting on modern suburban charms at Sibylle’s Vienna restaurant Hofzeile
+- To feast on modern suburban charms Sibylle’s Vienna restaurant Hofzeile is hard to beat

 Other than restaurants, there is a series of traditional quality sandwich bars and that are a far cry from international fast food, AND from the more mundane sausage stands.
 I usually go there for lunch if I am busy in town.